tdensmore/katacoda/katacodacomtdensmorepods-lab-1/intro.md

 * whose containers communicate over localhost
 * that are emphemeral

-These labs will let you inspsect pod configurations, riunning containers and networking.
+This labs will let you inspsect pod configurations, running containers and networking.